-We all hear about the dangers of drinking and driving, but you never expect that you will ever need a Lansdale DUI accident attorney.
+We all hear about the dangers of drinking and driving, but you never expect that you will ever need a DUI crash lawyer.
 However, if you or a loved one have been harmed due to the actions of an alcohol-impaired driver, we are here to help.

 At the Law Offices of Greg Prosmushkin, P.C., you can count on us to investigate what happened so we can secure the compensation you deserve for all of your crash-related expenses.
 You should never be left in financial jeopardy due to the actions of a drunk driver.

 When a person is impaired by alcohol while driving, they often travel at high rates of speed and rarely slow down before an impact with another vehicle.
 Because of this, DUI crashes often result in serious injuries.
 We commonly see the following in the aftermath of a DUI crash: